Doughty, No. 24 Auburn top Georgia Southern 83-74 in opener

 Isaiah Crawley also scored 16 while Elijah McCadden finished with 12 points.

-Auburn had to replace its three top players - Jared Harper, Bryce Brown and Chuma Okeke - from the team that fell to eventual champion Virginia in the Final Four.
-This one started four seniors and Okoro, the team's top new recruit.
+Auburn had to replace those three stars from a team that fell to eventual champion Virginia in the Final Four.
+This one started four seniors and Okoro, the team’s top new recruit.

+“This team’s going to get better, fast,” Auburn coach Bruce Pearl said.
+“Hopefully fast.
+Georgia Southern’s going to have a good year.”

 Auburn took a 41-37 lead into halftime after freshman Devan Cambridge made back-to-back 3-pointers over the final 1:23.